tabalinas/jsgrid/_includes/docs.md

 <div class="code">
     <pre class="prettyprint linenums lang-js">{
     align: "center",            // center text alignment
     autosearch: true,           // triggers searching when the user changes the selected item in the filter
     items: [],                  // an array of items for select
     valueField: "",             // name of property of item to be used as value
     textField: "",              // name of property of item to be used as displaying value
-    selectedIndex: -1       // index of selected item by default }</pre>
+    selectedIndex: -1           // index of selected item by default
+    valueType: "number|string"  // the data type of the value }</pre>
 </div>